 A Passion for Planting

 While the responsibility of maintaining a lush, lavish garden might be more than some seniors want to take on, Emil said gardeners are always looking for extra hands to help out.
-If a senior doesn’t have her or his own garden, they can often find a park, a business or a friend with a garden who would be thrilled to have some volunteer assistance.
+If a senior doesn’t have his or her own garden, they can often find a park, a business or a friend with a garden who would be thrilled to have some volunteer assistance.
 For example, in addition to his work on the grounds at Bethesda Orchard, Emil volunteers one day a week at the Missouri Botanical Garden.

 “Even if people don’t want to do much work, gardens are good for you because they’re gathering places,” Emil said.
 “You can get out in the fresh air and the sunshine and enjoy the beauty of nature.”